 I think snickerdoodle cookies would be an awesome cookie baked like the black and white cookie, also known as the half moon.
 Not to get off subject, but the chocolate half moons at the Wegman’s in Hornell, NY are amazing.
 I had some at the Wegman’s in Binghamton, NY and they were a touch of a let down.
 So, If you ever find your way to the very small area, try them.
 YUM.

-I think if there is a snickerdoodle recipe to be tried, this is the one.
+I think if there is a snickerdoodles recipe to be tried, this is the one.
 It’s a wonderful textured cookie.
-I made mine huge like most of my cookies so I only got about a dozen cookies out of this recipe.
-I think if you make your cookies in a regular cookie scoop or with a tablespoon you’ll probably get two dozen cookies.. just saying.
+I made mine huge, like most of my cookies, so I only got about a dozen cookies out of the recipe.
+I think if you make your cookies in a regular cookie scoop or with a tablespoon, you’ll probably get two dozen cookies.. just saying.

 - 1/2 cup (1 stick) unsalted butter, room temperature

 - 2 + 3/4 cup cake flour